sasoria/declarative-shadow-dom-microfrontends/README.md

 # Microfrontends with Declarative Shadow Dom

-This example shows how to stream in microfrontends that are rendered on the server using Declarative Shadow Dom.
-The microfrontends are composed on the server and streamed in out of order.
+This example shows how to stream in microfrontends that are Server-side rendered using Declarative Shadow Dom.
+The microfrontends are streamed in, out of order.

 ## Usage